Lux Christian Academy: Policies & Handbook

 seriously impair the physical and psychological health of its victims and create conditions that negatively affect learning, thereby undermining the ability of students to achieve their full potential.

-Behaviors that place another student or group of students in fear of harm, or insult or demean any student or group of students will not be tolerated.
+Behaviors that place another student or group of students in fear of harm, or insult or demean any student or group of students, will not be tolerated.

 DRUG-FREE & TOBACCO-FREE SCHOOLS

-district policy if they use, transmit, or are under the influence of any narcotic drug, a hallucinogenic drug, amphetamine, barbiturate, marijuana, or any other controlled substance or any non-intoxicating alcoholic beverage (such as low point beer); fortified wine or other intoxicating liquor; or transmit drug paraphernalia or counterfeit drugs; or possess, use, transmit or are under the influence of any other chemicals or products, including synthetic drugs and controlled drugs for which the person does not have a prescription.
+LCA is a drug- and tobacco-free schools policy that states all persons on school property will be violating policy if they use, transmit, or are under the influence of any narcotic drug, a hallucinogenic drug, amphetamine, barbiturate, marijuana, or any other controlled substance or any non-intoxicating alcoholic beverage (such as low point beer); fortified wine or other intoxicating liquor; or transmit drug paraphernalia or counterfeit drugs; or possess, use, transmit or are under the influence of any other chemicals or products, including synthetic drugs and controlled drugs for which the person does not have a prescription.

 GUN/WEAPON-FREE SCHOOLS